open-telemetry/opentelemetry-specification/specification/logs/event-api.md

   variable number of attributes, including none.

-The term *identical* applied to `EventLogger`s describes instances where all fields are equal.
-The term *distinct* applied to `EventLogger`s describes instances where at least one field has a different value.
+The term *identical* applied to `EventLogger`s describes instances where all parameters are equal.
+The term *distinct* applied to `EventLogger`s describes instances where at least one parameter has a different value.

 ## EventLogger